IamAbdelrahman/C-Language-selfStudy/CHowToProgram/README.md

 ## Author: Paul Deitel.
 Harvey Deitel
 *Eighth Edition*

-- The reference is divided into 13 chapters that cover C-Language topics:
+- The reference is divided into 13 chapters that cover C-Language topics:-

 .
 Chapter 1 and 2 ⏩ Introduction
 .
 Chapter 3 ⏩ Structured Program Development in C